esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

       i = i + 1
 ```

-Next, we should lowercase all text so that we don't get a word in two forms in the list, once with captial, once without, and have a consistent list of words:
+Next, we should lowercase all text so that we don't get a word in two forms in the list, once with capital, once without, and have a consistent list of words:
 ```python
 # Lowercase the text
 corpus_words = corpus_words.lower()
 ```

-Now can we split the text into individual words based by splitting them up on every space:
+Now we can split the text into individual words based by splitting them up on every space:
 ```python
 words = corpus_words.split(" ")
 word